 After twenty-eight days the sides are butchered, and the beef is cut to order by our team of highly skilled butchers

-When you buy beef from us, it will only ever be rare or native breed.
-The rare breed beef will be suckler bred and it will always have been matured for a minimum of 28 days prior to butchery.
+When you buy beef from us, it will only ever be rare or native breed., it will be suckler bred and it will always have been matured for a minimum of 28 days prior to butchery.